 Do you have water pooling up in your yard?
 If so, you may want to install an effective drainage system.
 At Atlantis Waterproofing & Mold Control, it's what we do, and we do it very well, on-time and at a reasonable price.
 It'll look better and be more useful, as well as drain properly preventing water damage to the foundation of your home.
-Furthermore, a proper system, including gutters with the correct type of extensions will often eliminate water seepage into a basement or crawl space which can cause foundation problems or even mold growth.
+Furthermore, a proper system, including yard grading and gutters with the correct type of extensions will often eliminate water seepage into a basement or crawl space which can cause foundation problems or even mold growth.
 This can prevent the need for a basement waterproofing system or crawl space encapsulation.

 What is a French Drain?